Email FacebookTwitterMenu burgerClose thin

 SmartAsset’s Advisor Marketing Platform offers financial advisors services like client lead generation, automated marketing and more.
 Learn about SmartAsset AMP today.

-“Advisors can be in communication with their clients’ (certified public accounts) prior to year-end to determine if they might fall into this tax category,” says Crystal Cox, certified financial planner and senior vice president at WealthSpire Advisors.
+“Advisors can be in communication with their clients’ (CPAs) prior to year-end to determine if they might fall into this tax category,” says Crystal Cox, CFP® and senior vice president at WealthSpire Advisors.
 “If so, they can take proactive steps to reduce a client’s taxable income.”

 SmartAsset: Common mistakes high-net-worth clients make

-Another common mistake Cox notices high-net-worth clients making is not considering Roth conversions between retirement and initiating required minimum distributions (RMDs).
+Another common mistake Cox notices high-net-worth clients making is not considering Roth conversions as a tool to minimize future tax and avoid required minimum distributions (RMDs).

 “During these years, they may be in a lower tax bracket than they were in their working years and when they are required to start taking RMDs,” Cox says.
 “Not thinking about doing Roth conversions during these years is another common mistake.
 Advisors can help by doing some financial projections to determine whether clients may be in a lower tax bracket during these years.”

-That’s particularly relevant if they hold life insurance in an insurance trust, says Kevin Brady, certified financial planner and vice president at WealthSpire Advisors.
-“Since the federal exemption is high, this is usually fixable with some coordination between the client and his (or) her attorney and/or tax preparer,” Brady says.
+That’s particularly relevant if they hold life insurance in an insurance trust, says Kevin Brady, CFP® and vice president at WealthSpire Advisors.
+“Since the federal exemption is high, this is usually fixable with some coordination between the client and his or her attorney and/or tax preparer,” Brady says.

 SmartAsset: Common mistakes high-net-worth clients make

-High-net-worth clients should always maintain sufficient insurance coverage.
-That’s true whether “it is term life insurance for a spouse (or) children, disability coverage for higher-risk or skilled professions, or property- and casualty-related insurance like homeowners or umbrella liability coverage,” Brady says.
+High-net-worth clients can benefit from maintaining sufficient insurance coverage.
+That’s true whether “it is term life insurance for a spouse or children, disability coverage for higher-risk or skilled professions, or property- and casualty-related insurance like homeowners or umbrella liability coverage,” Brady says.

 High-net-worth clients need to stay on top of their estate plans and update them when necessary.
 Not doing so can cause confusion and stress for themselves and their families down the road.